tursilion/makemegacart/readme.md

 20190604

-Replacement linker for SDCC that helps with building Megacart images for the ColecoVision.
+Replacement objcopy for SDCC that helps with building Megacart images for the ColecoVision.